 As has been the case throughout the past year, we have continually evolved our policies to align with changing guidance from the CDC, States and local health authorities.
 Given recent updates from those organizations, COVID incident rate declines and overall COVID vaccination rates, we are making a change to our COVID related health policy.

 We are replacing our daily screen with a COVID Health Reporting Policy.
 Please find it below for your reference.
 We have also attached an updated infographic which outlines the new expectations for TBH client families and our team members.

 At this time, we will still require our team members to wear a facial covering when providing services or when they are not able to practice social distancing.
 We understand that many states have eliminated this requirement for the general public, however, at this time it remains a requirement for TBH team members.
 We are monitoring guidance as it is updated for healthcare settings and will review based on how the guidelines evolve in the coming weeks.

 Please continue to monitor your family’s health.
 If you meet any of the reporting requirements below, please contact your local team and cancel your scheduled sessions.
 TBH will then follow up to provide guidance on returning to services.

 Thank you, as always, for the opportunity to serve your family.

-Do you or anyone in your household that will be present during the scheduled session closer than 6 feet for longer than 15 minutes now, or have in the last 14 days had, any of the following:
+Do you or anyone in your household, that will be present during the scheduled session closer than 6 feet from your TBH team member for longer than 15 minutes, now or have in the last 48 hours had one or more of the following: